dart-lang/site-www/src/resources/dartpad-best-practices.md

 users quickly recognize the expected actions.
 When we used the same UIs for both demos and exercises, one of our study participants said,
-_“I wasn't sure whether I should just code something or I'm supposed to just run it to see it.”_
+“I wasn't sure whether I should just code something or I'm supposed to just run it to see it.”

-In the published Futures codelab, all embedded DartPads are labeled with clear headings, such as “_Example: Introducing futures_” and “_Exercise: Practice using async and await._”
+In the published Futures codelab, all embedded DartPads are labeled with clear headings, such as _Example: Introducing futures_ and
+_Exercise: Practice using async and await._
 Also, we adopted the light DartPad theme for demos and the dark DartPad theme for exercises.
-The continuous improvement is tracked using this [issue][] on GitHub.
+The continuous improvement is tracked using [this GitHub issue.][1150]

 <div class="col-md-9" markdown="1">
 {% asset dartpad-best-practices/instruction_title.png alt="Clearly label the titles, and use different themes for demos and exercises." %}